michaelminter/code-kindness-doc/docs/javascript/react.md

 ```

 ### Rendering
+`render()` is where the UI gets updated and rendered. `render()` is the required lifecycle method in React.

+`render()` is the point of entry where the tree of React elements are created.
+When a state or prop within the component is updated, the `render()` will return a different tree of React elements.
+If you use `setState()` within the component, React immediately detects the state change and re-renders the component.

+React then figures out how to efficiently update the UI to match the most recent tree changes.

+This is when React updates its virtual DOM first and updates only the object that have changed in the real DOM.

+React follows a batch update mechanism to update the real DOM.
+Hence, leading to increased performance.
+This means that updates to the real DOM are sent in batches, instead of sending updates for every single change in state.

+The repainting of the UI is the most expensive part, and React efficiently ensures that the real DOM receives only batched updates to repaint the UI.

 By default, when your component's state or props change, your component will re-render.
 If your `render()` method depends on some other data, you can tell React that the component needs re-rendering by calling `forceUpdate()`.

 ```javascript